 All applicants must have a high school diploma or equivalent to be admitted into GIA courses and programs.
-On Campus and Lab class applicants must be at least 18 years of age. eLearning applications from individuals who are at least 16 years of age with proper approvals and documentation.
+On Campus and Lab class applicants must be at least 18 years of age.
+GIA accepts applications for online courses from individuals who are at least 16 years of age and have a high school diploma or the equivalent.
 English-language proficiency is required for courses taught in English.

 For more detailed requirements, please refer to the GIA Education Catalog for the campus you wish to apply.